tanweijie123/tp/docs/UserGuide.md

 Edits the details of the Schedule identified by the client index and session index used in each Schedule in the Schedule list.

-Format: `schedit c/CLIENT s/SESSION [us/UPDATED INDEX] [pd/IS PAID]`
+Format: `schedit c/CLIENT s/SESSION [us/UPDATED INDEX] [pd/IS PAID] [r/REMARK]`

 * Edits the Schedule at the specified `c/CLIENT s/SESSION`.
 Both indexes **must be positive integers** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

 Examples:
 *  `schedit c/1 s/1 us/2` Edits the Schedule containing client index 1 and session index 1 to be `SESSION 2`.
-*  `schedit c/1 s/1 pd/true` Edits the Schedule containing client index 1 and session index 1 to be be paid.
+*  `schedit c/1 s/1 pd/true` Edits the Schedule containing client index 1 and session index 1 to be paid.
+*  `schedit c/1 s/1 r/ did 5 pushups` Edits the Schedule containing client index 1 and session index 1 to have remark of doing 5 pushups.
+* `schedit c/1 s/1 r/` Clear the Schedule containing client index 1 and session index 1 remarks.

 ### Exiting the program : `exit`